JasonPSmith/deltser/README.md

 The format of the input file is as follows, first line is "dim 0", second line is a list of the filtration values of the vertices, then for each subsequent dimension there is a line "dim i" followed by all faces of dimension i, where each line is an i-face given by the boundary of that face by the boundary faces locations in the dim i-1 list.
 With an optional filtration value at the end.

 For example, consider the complex constructed from the complete bidirectional digraph on 3 vertices, where the 3-cycles are the 2-simplices (so two 2-simplices with the same vertices, but different edges).
+With no filtration weights.
 The input to deltser would be:

 ```sh
 dim 0